Vancouver-KDD/book-study-gof-design-pattern/15-Interpreter/yerimjang/interpreter-yerim.md

 - It's easy to change and extend the grammar.
 - Implementing the grammar is easy, too.
 - Complex grammars are hard to maintain.
-- Adding new ways to interpret exprssions.
+- Adding new ways to interpret expressions.
       - *If you keep creating new ways of interpreting and expression, then consider using the Visitor pattern to avoid changing the grammar classes.*

 ### Interpreter VS Composite